elvirakopstala/elvirakopstala/README.md

 Front-end developer in progress
 -------------------------------

 Have been studying front-end development on my own for a while now, love the challenges it brings and satisfaction when the code works.
-Eager to fill my portfolio during the winter time and find a great work place in which to be a part of a team.
+Eager to fill my portfolio during the winter time and find a great work place in which to be a valuable part of a team.

 * 🌍  I'm based in Riga, Latvia
 * ✉️  You can contact me at [elvirakopstala@gmail.com](mailto:elvirakopstala@gmail.com)